 - Whether the business premise for each transaction is sound and the borrower's capital structure is sustainable regardless of whether the transaction is underwritten for the institution's own portfolio or with the intent to distribute.
 The entirety of a borrower's capital structure should reflect the application of sound financial analysis and underwriting principles;

 - Expectations for the depth and breadth of due diligence on leveraged transactions.
-This should include standards for evaluating various types of collateral, with a clear definition of credit risk management's role in such due diligence;
+This should include Start Printed Page 17773standards for evaluating various types of collateral, with a clear definition of credit risk management's role in such due diligence;

 - Standards for evaluating expected risk-adjusted returns.
 The standards should include identification of expected distribution strategies, including alternative strategies for funding and disposing of positions during market disruptions, and the potential for losses during such periods;